 Card Storage Vault

 One of the features the company pushes the most is its secure card storage vault.
-Most processors offer card storage vault options, but Spreedly points out that you may not be able to take your store data with you if you switch processors.
+Most processors offer card storage vault options, but Spreedly points out that you may not be able to take your stored data with you if you switch processors.

 With processor-based card vault options, businesses that want to accept credit cards on a recurring basis (such as subscriptions for goods or services) work with the processor to set up a vault in order to charge the customer’s card at set intervals.